Kristen Dunst shares her take on dark side of early stardom

 April 03, 2024

-Kristen Dunst opened up about her experience in the show business and attributed her mother to avoiding the predatory side of it.
+Kristen Dunst shared her experience with early stardom and brushing predatory behavior.

-In a recent interview with the Telegraph, the Spiderman actress recalled an ‘improper’ incident, that occurred when she was 16 years old.
+In the wake of current controversies surrounding toxic work cultures for young stars, the Spiderman Actress also recalled her experience.

-The incident that involved a male director, whom she refused to name, called her into his office to discuss a sought after role, “A male director had me in his office, by myself and was asking me about this movie he wanted me for, and then, completely out of the blue, asked me this inappropriate question," she recalled.
+The incident that involved a male director, whom she refused to name, called her into his office to discuss a sought after role, “A male director had me in his office, by myself and was asking me about this movie he wanted me for, and then, completely out of the blue, asked me this inappropriate question," she told The Telegraph.

 "Honestly, I'm not even sure he's still working any more, it's not something I like to reflect on.
 But I will say what he said was nothing to do with acting and it wasn't that what he said was just 'a bit off.'
 It was totally improper.
 And I remember sitting there and knowing that something was wrong, but with no idea what I should do”, she added.